Mistium/Origin-OS/readme.md

 OSL (Origin Scripting Language) is a programming language primarily focused on real time ui rendering.

+## Patreon

+Join the originOS patreon for:

+- Early access to new originOS versions

+- You get 10x the storage space on your originOS account (dm me on discord and i'll increase your storage limit)

+- You get your name in the supporters tab in the settings app (and packaged with originOS)

+- A special role in the originOS discord server

 ## Features
 ```
 Windowed Applications